Isabella-Mitchell/sunflower/topics/order of the day.md

 1.30 pm - Guests arrive.
 Welcome drinks are served

+2.00 pm - Guests are seated in the Loft private dining room.
+Welcome speeches

-2.30 pm - Lunch is served inside the Loft private dining room
+2.30 pm - Lunch is served

+3.45 pm - Father of the Bride & Best Man speeches

-4.00 pm - Speeches
+4.45 pm - Cutting the cake

 5.00 pm - Move to the Teepee.
 Evening guests arrive

-5.15 pm - Cutting the cake

-5.30 pm - Outdoor games, music and drinks
+5.15 pm - Outdoor games, music and drinks

 7.30 pm - Evening buffet is served